navkar/Predictions/README.md

 * Heavy drone usage

 ### 2031 (or earlier)
+* De-population
+  - Significant chance of 50% reduction in population levels from 2020 to about 4 billion people.
+  - Siginifcant chance of reduction in Animal species as well
 * End of so called lifestyle brands.
   - New water-less fabric (will stay clean forever kind of)
 * Removal of fear based industries like